Skip to content

 }

-Step 2 — Create a migration
+Step 3 — Create and run a migration

 Terminal window